defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/invariants-writing.md

 - Non-reversion invariants: after writing handler and properties around a call, it is often useful to add post-condition on the revert case (ie make sure every revert is explained)
 - Protocol shutdown: With the accounting invariants in place, one powerful way to test them is to have a shutdown mechanism, which will unwind the whole protocol (pausing, emptying balances, etc), making sure no funds are stuck and all parties are made whole.

-### Arithmetic:
+### Arithmetic

-Having tightly coupled invariant is, quite obviously, useless.
+Having tightly coupled invariant is, quite obviously, useless (ie pasting the implementation in a test).
 One way to test complex arithmetic is to challenge its mathematical properties instead.
 These invariants should be reserved when the implementation is not straightforward (assembly or huge complexity).

 example: x*y